US-China trade deal a mixed success for Trump | Malay Mail

-WASHINGTON, Jan 12 — President Donald Trump is set to sign a trade deal with China on Wednesday that he will trumpet as a major victory, but it comes at a steep cost after a bitter two-year standoff between the world’s two top economic powers.
+WASHINGTON, Jan 13 ― President Donald Trump is set to sign a trade deal with China on Wednesday that he will trumpet as a major victory, but it comes at a steep cost after a two-year standoff between the world's two top economic powers.

 “The hard issues between the United States and China are still outstanding,” said Edward Alden, trade policy expert at the Council on Foreign Relations.

-But he acknowledged: “Politically, this does work pretty well for Trump” as he runs for re-election next year.
+But he acknowledged: “Politically, this does work pretty well for Trump,” who is running for re-election in November this year.

 The White House can boast it has been “tough on China,” and that “technically he's got a deal,” something he promised voters in 2016, Alden said.

-At the very least, the truce has reassured markets, roiled by constant upheaval in 2018 and 2019 amid threats, counter-threats and waves of tariffs.
+At the very least, the truce has reassured markets, roiled by the constant upheaval of threats, counter-threats and waves of tariffs in 2018 and 2019.

-As uncertainty eases, consumers would have greater reason to spend with confidence, and businesses might also move forward with investments that were put on hold over fears about how the conflict would play out.
+As uncertainty eases, consumers would have greater reason to spend with confidence, and businesses might also move forward with investments that were put on hold because of fears about the conflict.

 Trump announced to great fanfare on New Year's eve that he would sign the “phase one” deal on January 15 in the White House.